IS SILENCE A VIRTUE

 Traits

-Apostle Peter revealed: Add to your faith (in Christ) virtue; and to virtue knowledge; and to knowledge temperance; and to temperance patience; and to patience godliness; and to godliness brotherly kindness; and to brotherly kindness charity (godly love) (2 Peter 1:5-7).
+Apostle Peter wrote: Add to your faith, virtue; and to virtue knowledge; and to knowledge temperance patience; and to patience godliness; and to godliness brotherly kindness; and to brotherly kindness charity (2 Peter 1:5-7).

-It was noted add to your faith (the believer in Christ) indicates the areas of growth that follow after salvation.
 Virtue is moral excellence.
 Knowledge is spiritual truth.
 Temperance is self-control.
 Patience is endurance.
 Godliness is God-likeness.
 Brotherly kindness is brotherly love.
 Charity is godly love.
+Is silence a virtue, when one is qualified to speak in a godly manner, displaying each of the mentioned characteristics in the process?

 Bible-Answers.jpg